gnieboer/tsp-redesign/pages/account-basics/how-tsp-fits.md

 sidenav: manage-your-plan
 styles:
 scripts:
+  - /assets/js/jquery.min.js
+  - /assets/js/bootstrap.min.js
+  - /assets/js/form-modals.js
 permalink: /account-basics/how-tsp-fits/
+document-ready:
+  - addFormModals();
 ---

 # How the TSP fits into your retirement

-If you’re covered by the [Federal Employees' Retirement System](#glossary) (FERS), the TSP is one part of a three-part retirement package that also includes your FERS basic annuity and Social Security.
+If you’re covered by the <span data-term="Federal Employees' Retirement System (FERS)" class="js-glossary-toggle term term-end">Federal Employees' Retirement System (FERS)</span>, the TSP is one part of a three-part retirement package that also includes your FERS basic annuity and Social Security.

-If you’re covered by the [Civil Service Retirement System](#glossary) (CSRS) or are a member of the [uniformed services](#glossary), the TSP is a supplement to your CSRS annuity or military retired pay.
+If you’re covered by the <span data-term="Civil Service Retirement System (CSRS)" class="js-glossary-toggle term term-end">Civil Service Retirement System (CSRS)</span> or are a member of the <span data-term="Uniformed Services" class="js-glossary-toggle term term-end">uniformed services</span>, the TSP is a supplement to your CSRS annuity or military retired pay.

 <div class="usa-alert usa-alert-info" markdown="1">